Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 It is recommended that the dustbin be emptied each day.
 Also, the mesh surface bordering the filter compartment should be brushed.
 Once a week, I clean the dustbin, main brush, and examine the side brushes for wear.
 I also wash the foam filter and gently tap the HEPA filter to remove accumulated dust.

 If the cleaning area has been adequately robot-proofed, the Coredy R3500 will vacuum your house daily without the requirement for supervision.
 It cleans better and is more agile than most of the robotic vacuums that I have previously reviewed.
-Maintenance routines are simple and quickly completed. is strongly recommended.
-For those that are interested, iMartine has provided a 10% coupon code 4KEZHDJ3.
-Coredy’s R3500
+Maintenance routines are simple and quickly completed.
+Coredy’s R3500 is strongly recommended.

 Questions & Answers